Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.09.15 (Xilmi)
+- Fixed a recently introduced bug that could prevent the AI from attacking with more than one weapon-bank.

 2023.09.11 (BR)
 - Fixed shied effects showing when no shield.
 - Fixed mysterious systemView out of bound error.